Interscholastic Association of Southeast Asian Schools: Sports

 The first season of IASAS, held in October, includes soccer, volleyball, and cross country running.
 The second season of IASAS, held in February, includes basketball, rugby union (for men), touch rugby (for women), swimming, and tennis.
 The third season of IASAS, held in April, includes badminton, fastpitch softball (for women) and baseball (for men), golf, and track and field.
 In addition to the culminating IASAS events that occur at the end of each season, athletics exchanges are held during the season so that teams have an opportunity to see the competition from the other schools.
 These exchanges usually only involve three or four of the IASAS schools at a time, and no awards are given for winning an exchange.
 In fall 2019, International School of Manila held a 'Super IASAS', with all season one sports occurring in the same location.
-In the 2020-21 and the 2021-22 academic year, no in-person IASAS events were held in light of the ongoing effects of the COVID-19 pandemic.
+In the 2020–21 and the 2021–22 academic year, no in-person IASAS events were held in light of the ongoing effects of the COVID-19 pandemic.

+2025-26 Events

+For the 2025–26 school year of the Interscholastic Association of Southeast Asian Schools, tournaments were distributed across multiple host schools by sport rather than being held in a single location per season.
+Season 1 (15–19 October 2025) saw volleyball and cross country hosted in Jakarta by Jakarta Intercultural School, while soccer was held in Manila at International School Manila.
+Season 2 (28 January – 1 February 2026) was similarly divided, with swimming hosted in Singapore by Singapore American School, basketball and tennis in Bangkok at International School Bangkok, and rugby/touch in Taipei at Taipei American School.
+This multi-site hosting structure reflects IASAS’s model of rotating events among its member institutions across Southeast and East Asia.

+Season 3 (8–12 April 2026) continued with this approach, with tournaments again being held at multiple member schools.
+Baseball and softball took place in Kuala Lumpur at International School of Kuala Lumpur, track and field and golf were hosted in Singapore by Singapore American School, and badminton was held in Jakarta at Jakarta Intercultural School.

 Non-competitive events

-The Leadership Convention, a conference for student peer-helper groups took place in September 2005, 2006, and 2007, but was discontinued during the 2008-2009 academic year due to the effort to reduce unnecessary travel for non-competitive events.
+The Leadership Convention, a conference for student peer-helper groups took place in September 2005, 2006, and 2007, but was discontinued during the 2008–2009 academic year due to the effort to reduce unnecessary travel for non-competitive events.
 Model United Nations is held in November, usually with additional schools participating.